dirkjbreeuwer/100-days-of-code/README.md

 - Day 2: Started adding the "edit" functionality in the [To-do App in React](https://github.com/dirkjbreeuwer/todoapp-react).
 It now allows to edit, missing styling and delete functionality.
 - Day 3 & 4: Had a large deliverable at work and had to priorize health.
 - Day 5: Productive day: Added edit functionality to [To-do App in React](https://github.com/dirkjbreeuwer/todoapp-react).
 Created new repo with [OSSU Core Curriculum notes and assignments](https://github.com/dirkjbreeuwer/ossu-cs-curriculum).
+- Day 6: Limited work, took saturday off.
+- Day 7: Dedicated 6 or 7 hours today.
+Great progress with OSSU core curriculum.
+Reworked many of the HTC excercises, feel a much more solid understanding on self-reference.
+Strong understanding of data definitions and how they influence function definitions.
+Strong understanding of helpers.
+- Day 8: Worked on to "difficult" HtC excercises today, great progress.
+Working on the "spinning bears" assignment.